 3. Difficulty in deploying new solutions on the network or changing existing ones.

-They have different goals, but they are, at the same time, inexorably connected and ultimately about the same thing.
+They have different goals, but they are also inexorably connected and related to the same thing.

 The “Network” needs an easy way to add/remove/manage security and network solutions, while looking at availability, throughput, OPEX, and flexibility in addressing growing network needs - more traffic, more tools and more customers.

-It’s time to stop looking at security and networking completely separately.
+It’s time to stop looking at security and networking as separate entities.
 To solve the issue of network solution deployment agility with failsafe networking, you have to consider them together.

-The Network Manager is focused on the network, and the network is always changing.
-Changing in order to address the constant needs for services, bandwidth, accessibility, while maintaining the highest network availability and performance.
+The Network Manager is focused on the network, and the network is always changing to address the constant needs for services, bandwidth, accessibility while maintaining the highest level of network availability and performance.
 Deploying any type of solution turns into a complicated process as it may adversely affect aspects of the network.

-The Security Manager is focused on the security of the services, the data and the users.
-He is fighting a moving “target” of security threats and breaches, and needs to adjust swiftly and to continuously introduce the most uptodate security solutions available.
-As security architecture evolves, the security solutions need to access more places in the network than ever before.
+The Security Manager is focused on the security of services, data, and users.
+It fights a moving “target” of security threats and breaches and needs to adjust swiftly and continuously introduce the most up to date security solutions available.
+As security architectures evolve, security solutions need to access more places in the network than ever before.